w86763777/pytorch-image-generation-metrics/README.md

 FID was introduced by Martin Heusel, Hubert Ramsauer, Thomas Unterthiner, Bernhard Nessler and Sepp Hochreiter in "GANs Trained by a Two Time-Scale Update Rule Converge to a Local Nash Equilibrium", see [https://arxiv.org/abs/1706.08500](https://arxiv.org/abs/1706.08500)

-The original implementation is by the Institute of Bioinformatics, JKU Linz, licensed under the Apache License 2.0.
+The original implementation of FID is by the Institute of Bioinformatics, JKU Linz, licensed under the Apache License 2.0.
 See [https://github.com/bioinf-jku/TTUR](https://github.com/bioinf-jku/TTUR).